kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/builtin-policies.md

 ### Example usage

 :::danger Important!
 Passing `crudQuery` into your function call is mandatory for `MustMatchAuthAttribute` to work.
-See bellow.
+See below.
 :::

 ```ts title=post.controller.ts {5,7}